Bread Dad

 Easy Banana Nut Bread – Straight from the Oven

-Easy banana nut bread in bread pan on wire cooling rack
+Moist banana nut bread in bread pan on wire cooling rack.

 However, since this banana bread contains walnuts, please do not serve it to anyone with a nut allergy.
 Always use caution when serving any type of banana nut bread.